lauringlab/variant_pipeline/tutorial/README.md

 <a name="fastq-setup"/>
 ## 1) Fastq setup

-The first step is to name the fastq file properly.
+The first step is to name the fastq file in the manner the pipeline expects.
 They arrive from the sequencing core with names that Bpipe can't make sense of.
-Bpipe requires the fastq file to be named in the following format *sample_name.read_direction.#.fastq*, where # is the number of fastq file for the given sample and read direction (usually 1 for miseq) and read_direction is a 1 or 2, indicating forward or reverse reads.
+Bpipe requires the fastq file to be named in the following format *sample_name.read_direction.#.fastq*, where # is the number of fastq file for the given sample and read direction (usually 1 for miseq) and read_direction is a 1 or 2, indicating forward or reverse reads. _Note: I don't think illumina limits fastq files anymore and so the # notation may be a bit out-dated._

-Don't fret, you don't have to rename your samples by hand.
 To do this we'll use the change_names_miseq.py script (when working with hiseq runs naming is slightly different so we'll use the change_names_hiseq.py script).
 Before running the script, we will test it to make sure we are naming things as we expect.
 Note that the script will copy the original files to a new file.
 This leaves the original unchanged.
 Additionally, the script will not copy anything unless you run it with the -run flag.
 Omitting this flag runs the program in test mode.
 It will print what it proposes to do and make a mock log.
 This ensures you don't do anything hastily.
 For more information about the script simply type

  ```
  python ../scripts/change_names_miseq.py -h